 Pulse Oil Corp.
 Announces Addition to the Board of Directors

-/EIN News/ -- VANCOUVER, British Columbia, Oct.
-06, 2022 (GLOBE NEWSWIRE) -- Pulse Oil Corp., (“Pulse” or the "Company”) (TSXV: PUL) is pleased to introduce Mr. Patrick Harrison as the Company's newest addition to its Board of Directors.
+VANCOUVER, British Columbia, Oct.
+06, 2022 (GLOBE NEWSWIRE) -- Pulse Oil Corp., ("Pulse" or the "Company") PUL is pleased to introduce Mr. Patrick Harrison as the Company's newest addition to its Board of Directors.

 Mr. Harrison is Pulse's largest shareholder, holding approximately 23% of the Company's outstanding common shares as of the date of this announcement.
 He has contributed to Pulse significantly over the last four years to not only help Pulse survive during the past two difficult years but to take significant steps in Pulse's plan to execute the Bigoray Enhanced Oil Recovery ("EOR") project, a project Pulse's management believes will increase reserves, production and cash flow significantly.